Baruch Spinoza: Metaphysics

 Spinoza argues that "things could not have been produced by God in any other way or in any other order than is the case".
 Therefore, concepts such as 'freedom' and 'chance' have little meaning.
 This picture of Spinoza's determinism is illuminated in Ethics: "the infant believes that it is by free will that it seeks the breast; the angry boy believes that by free will he wishes vengeance; the timid man thinks it is with free will he seeks flight; the drunkard believes that by a free command of his mind he speaks the things which when sober he wishes he had left unsaid. ...
 All believe that they speak by a free command of the mind, whilst, in truth, they have no power to restrain the impulse which they have to speak."
 In his letter to G. H. Schuller (Letter 58), he wrote: "men are conscious of their desire and unaware of the causes by which [their desires] are determined."
 He also held that knowledge of true causes of passive emotion can transform it into an active emotion, thus anticipating one of the key ideas of Sigmund Freud's psychoanalysis.

 According to Eric Schliesser, Spinoza was skeptical regarding the possibility of knowledge of nature and as a consequence at odds with scientists such as Galileo and Huygens.

+Arthur Schopenhauer criticized Spinoza's concept of causa sui, regarding it as exemplifying what he considered a fundamental flaw in Spinoza's philosophy: the conflation of the relation between reason and consequence with that between cause and effect.

 Causality

-Although the principle of sufficient reason is commonly associated with Gottfried Leibniz, Spinoza employs it in a more systematic manner.
+Although the principle of sufficient reason is commonly associated with Gottfried Leibniz, Spinoza employs it more systematically.
 In Spinoza's philosophical framework, questions concerning why a particular phenomenon exists are always answerable, and these answers are provided in terms of the relevant cause.
 Spinoza's approach involves first providing an account of a phenomenon, such as goodness or consciousness, to explain it, and then further explaining the phenomenon in terms of itself.
 For instance, he might argue that consciousness is the degree of power of a mental state.

-Spinoza has also been described as an "Epicurean materialist", specifically in reference to his opposition to Cartesian mind-body dualism.
+Spinoza has also been described as an "Epicurean materialist", specifically in reference to his opposition to Cartesian mind–body dualism.
 This view was held by Epicureans before him, as they believed that atoms with their probabilistic paths were the only substance that existed fundamentally.
 Spinoza, however, deviated significantly from Epicureans by adhering to strict determinism, much like the Stoics before him, in contrast to the Epicurean belief in the probabilistic path of atoms, which is more in line with contemporary thought on quantum mechanics.